SAP-samples/btp-s4hana-nocode-extension/prepare/TrialBooster.md

-# Prerequisites and Required Systems

-This section contains the prerequisites that you have to fulfill before you get started.
-Make sure that the prerequisites are fulfilled, and all required systems are in place.

-## Systems and Accounts

-*	[…]
-*	[Optional] If you don't have a Global account in SAP BTP you can run this mission on the SAP BTP Trial account.
-* [….]

 # Setup the SAP Build Apps Service
 In this section you will use a booster to setup the landscape in your **SAP BTP Trial Account** for using **SAP Build Apps**.
 The process described here will use the already existing subaccount, because of the limitations in the Trial Account.